 3. Use AI for resume reviews

 Resume screening can be a drag and opens the door to subconscious (or conscious) bias.
-Artificial intelligence (AI) can automatically find and move top candidates forward without recruiters' involvement, saving them time and reducing bias in the process.
+Artificial intelligence (AI) can automatically prioritize candidates from underrepresented groups in talent pools, saving them time and reducing bias in the process.
 The key is to program algorithms to filter based on certain attributes, experience, and skills.
 With those criteria in mind, AI sifts through your applicants’ resumes as well as other data sources for parameters you selected and surfaces an objective shortlist of top candidates to reach out to.

 4. Increase the number of diverse candidates on shortlists